-Hiking, biking and running trails through woods and across streams are prevalent in Johnstown, PA.
+Hiking, biking, and running trails through woods and across streams are prevalent in Johnstown, PA.
 Four-season recreation is prevalent including winter activities at some of the most acclaimed resorts on the East Coast, and summer fun throughout the community including heritage and craft festivals, and attractions like nearby Idlewild Park & SoakZone, voted Best Children's Park.
-Johnstown is home to the All-American Amateur Baseball Association Tournament held each summer, the Johnstown Tomahawks - member of the North American Hockey League, the World's Steepest Vehicular Inclined Plane, and interactive museums that celebrate the area's heritage.
+Johnstown is home to the All-American Amateur Baseball Association Tournament held each summer, the Johnstown Tomahawks - a member of the North American Hockey League, the World's Steepest Vehicular Inclined Plane, and interactive museums that celebrate the area's heritage.
 Johnstown was named the first-ever Kraft Hockeyville USA in 2015.

 Conemaugh Meyersdale Medical Center

 Meyersdale offers safe neighborhoods and historic buildings that maintain and promote the area's heritage.
 Meyersdale is noted for its rich maple syrup production and home to the annual Pennsylvania Maple Festival.
 A large Amish community and historic churches make this town unique while emphasizing the importance of community and family.
 Beauteous mountains allow for the creation of electricity through large wind turbines.
 Area attractions include Mt.
 Davis, the highest point in Pennsylvania, High Point Lake, Flight 93 Memorial, Quecreek Mine, where the "Nine for Nine" coal miners were rescued, and Fallingwater, a special house built over a waterfall by America's most famous architect, Frank Lloyd Wright.